city_hall

 Hearings

-MOH is hosting hearings on a one-year plan for an estimated $27.5 million in funds from the U.S. Department of Housing and Urban Development (HUD).
-The funds may be invested in housing, homeless assistance and community development programs that serve low- to moderate-income residents over a one year period from July 1, 2025, to June 30, 2026.
+The Mayor’s Office of Housing (MOH) is hosting hearings and taking comments from residents and other interested parties on a one-year plan for an estimated $27 million in funds from the U.S. Department of Housing and Urban Development (HUD).
+The funds may be invested in housing, homeless assistance and community development programs that serve low to moderate income residents over a 1-year period from 7/1/26 to 6/30/27.
 The Plan covers four HUD programs:

 Public Comment